dvingo/dv.fulcro-template/README.md

 to handle content negotiation.

-The template uses helpers from https://github.com/dvingo/my-clj-utils to setup a pathom parser and a crux standalone rocksdb node.
+The template uses helpers from https://github.com/dvingo/my-clj-utils to setup a pathom parser and a XTDB standalone rocksdb node.

 The server has simple password auth using cryptohash-clj to hash passwords with argon2.